Tencent Cloud breaks into European market with first hub in Frankfurt

 According to Tencent, the company chose Interxion’s Frankfurt campus because they see it as the ideal environment for both Tencent customers looking to expand into the European market and European companies looking for high performance cloud products at competitive rates.

 “At Tencent we’ve been focused on enhancing and investing in our overseas cloud capabilities to meet the ever-increasing demand for secure and reliable cloud options,” says Wang Huixing, vice president of Tencent Cloud.

 “Interxion’s Frankfurt campus is a perfect place for us to expand into the German market.
-The flagship data centre facility and strong connectivity will help us deliver the best quality service to our customers in Europe and nearby countries.”
+The flagship data center facility and strong connectivity will help us deliver the best quality service to our customers in Europe and nearby countries.”

-Tencent’s first cloud hub in Europe follows the opening of its Silicon Valley data centre in April this year, expanding its global availability zones to 34 in total, now covering mainland China, Hong Kong, Singapore, Australia, Europe, Canada, the U.S and more.
+Tencent’s first cloud hub in Europe follows the opening of its Silicon Valley data center in April this year, expanding its global availability zones to 34 in total, now covering mainland China, Hong Kong, Singapore, Australia, Europe, Canada, the U.S and more.